Stay Present

 She reminded me that, over the years, as work had become more and more challenging on both my physical and emotional time, I had not been as aware of my surroundings.

-She shared with me that, of course, my behavior had been meticulous where the practice of pharmacy or my work on AudibleRx had been concerned; however, at times, I possibly was not as aware of what was happening directly around me in my physical and emotional life.
+She shared with me that, of course, my behavior had been meticulous where the practice of pharmacy had been concerned; however, at times, I possibly was not as aware of what was happening directly around me in my physical and emotional life.

 Perhaps I didn't notice a lovely and romantic gesture that came my way, or maybe after rinsing out my coffee cup in the sink I didn't realize there was still coffee splashed around the inside of the sink.